10 Best Snow Running Shoes Reviewed

 They're durable and top quality, though the sizes can occasionally run a little small.

-Marginally pricey, but they're absolutely worth the outlay.
+Although these shoes are marginally pricey, they're absolutely worth the outlay.

 7. Brooks Ghost 10